nyonson/raiju/README.md

 Your friendly bitcoin lightning network helper.

 Raiju is a CLI app which sits on top of a running lightning node instance.
 It currently only supports the [lnd](https://github.com/lightningnetwork/lnd) node implementation.
-Raiju calls out to the node for network information and then performs anaylsis for insights.
+Raiju calls out to the node for information and then performs anaylsis for insights and node management.

 # usage